casionone/githubaction/.github/PULL_REQUEST_TEMPLATE.md

 Happy contributing!
 -->

-### Checklist

-- [ ] I have read the [Contributing Guidelines on pull requests](https://github.com/facebook/docusaurus/blob/main/CONTRIBUTING.md#pull-requests).
-- [ ] I have explained the need for this PR and the problem it solves
-- [ ] I have explained the changes or the new features added to this PR
-- [ ] I have added tests corresponding to this change
-- [ ] I have updated the documentation to reflect this change
-- [ ] I have verified that this change is backward compatible (If not, please discuss on the [Linkis mailing list](https://linkis.apache.org/community/how-to-subscribe) first)
-- [ ] **If this is a code change**: I have written unit tests to fully verify the new behavior.

 ### What is the purpose of the change

 EngineConn-Core defines the the abstractions and interfaces of the EngineConn core functions.
 The Engine Service in Linkis 0.x is refactored, EngineConn will handle the engine connection and session management.

 ## Related issues/PRs